 - Students must report any potential issues or actual problems experienced during the placement immediately to the faculty responsible for the Practicum or to the Community Placement Liaison Officer.

-- Students must complete the minimum number of placement hours as prescribed by the Law Society of Upper Canada in order to write the paralegal licensing exam.
+- Students must complete the minimum number of placement hours as prescribed by the Law Society of Ontario in order to write the paralegal licensing exam.

 - Work opportunities following the Paralegal program may require a clear Vulnerable Sector Police Check.
 Therefore, it is advised that, prior to your practicum, you obtain a Vulnerable Sector Police Check.

 - Students who have not successfully completed all academic courses are not eligible to participate in the practicum placement.

 The Post-graduate certificate in the Paralegal Program has been recognized by the Law Society of Ontario and may be presented to the LSO as a prerequisite to write the LSO Paralegal Licensing exam.